-Of course, they don’t make modern Hanukkahs like they used to; these days, we no longer have to scramble for oil to light a fire the way the Maccabees did centuries ago, for example.
+Of course, times are different and people no longer have to scramble for oil to light a fire the way the Maccabees did centuries ago, for example.
 But the tradition of giving Hanukkah gifts wasn’t even established until the 19th century, so rest assured it won’t become archaic anytime soon.

 Our mission at SheKnows is to empower and inspire women, and we only feature products we think you’ll love as much as we do.
 Please note that if you purchase something by clicking on a link within this story, we may receive a small commission of the sale.